 Asbestos fibres can become airborne through either the degradation of natural asbestos deposits, or the breakdown of products that contain asbestos as a component.

-When it comes to asbestos containing building materials, they can be categorised as either friable or bonded products, both of which can release asbestos fibres.
+When it comes to asbestos containing products and building materials, they can be categorised as either friable or bonded products, both of which can release asbestos fibres.

 Asbestos Building Materials: Friable & Bonded

 As we just touched on, building products containing asbestos are classified as either friable or bonded (non-friable) products.

 Friable Asbestos Building Materials

 Friable asbestos building products usually contain a high level of asbestos, and in some instances, they may even contain 100% asbestos.
 The usage of friable products was less common than bonded materials, however, they were still present in a number of homes.
 Soft and loose in nature, friable products, when they are dry, are generally able to be crumbled into a fine dust with very little pressure, even rubbing it between your fingers could cause it to breakdown.

 As it is soft and loose already, friable asbestos products can be easily disturbed, and the asbestos fibres can become airborne.
 One thing to note, asbestos (both friable and non-friable) is not water soluble (i.e. the fibres will not dissolve in water).

 Bonded (non-Friable) Asbestos Building Materials

 Bonded or ‘non-friable’ asbestos products are those that have been made by combining asbestos and a bonding material, such as cement, which makes them solid, rigid and durable.